The seeing have forgotten

 And where were they taking themselves, anyway?

-Into that demonstration of grey, to the warring side?
+Into the waves of grey, to the warring side?

 We’ve one foot in the present